2018-19 urban deer hunt application period open

 “We’re fortunate to have these two partners step up and help administer these hunts, ensure the hunters are proficient and discreet and coordinate with the cities to prevent any conflicts,” said Ralph Meeker “Hunting is the most efficient means we have to control deer populations, and these hunts allow hunters to enjoy their sport while contributing to needy Arkansans throughout the state.”

 As a stipulation of the hunt, all hunters must donate their first adult deer harvested to Arkansas Hunters Feeding the Hungry.
 Additionally, hunters who participate in the hunts must attend an orientation where they must pass a proficiency test with their archery equipment.
-A $50 orientation fee is collected by the bowhunting organizations, which helps offset some of the processing cost of the deer donated to AHFH through the program.
+An orientation fee is collected by the bowhunting organizations.

 All urban hunts follow stringent guidelines to ensure that the safety of hunters and local landowners is maintained.
 In addition to the orientations and shooting proficiency tests, all hunters must have passed the International Bowhunters Education Program course to participate.